denoland/manual/runtime/kv/transactions.md

     const newSenderBalance = senderBalance - amount;
     const newReceiverBalance = receiverBalance + amount;

-    // Attempt to commit the transaction. `res` is null if the transaction fails
+    // Attempt to commit the transaction. `res` returns an object with
-    // to commit due to a check failure (i.e. the versionstamp for a key has
+    // `ok: false` if the transaction fails to commit due to a check failure
-    // changed)
-    res = await kv.atomic()
+    // (i.e. the versionstamp for a key has changed) res = await kv.atomic()
       .check(senderKey) // Ensure the sender's balance hasn't changed.
       .check(receiverKey) // Ensure the receiver's balance hasn't changed.